-What Can I Eat Or Drink While Intermittent Fasting?
+What Should I Eat Or Drink While Intermittent Fasting?

-When it comes to calorie-free drinks with artificial sweeteners (like flavored waters and diet soda), there's some uncertainty.
+When it comes to calorie-free drinks with artificial sweeteners (like flavored waters and diet soda), there's a bit of uncertainty.
 There's some evidence to show that some artificial sweeteners cause an insulin response, which would then blunt your ability to burn fat and contradict the point of being in a fasted state, but that's up for debate in the scientific community.

 To be on the safe side, I recommend not drinking artificially sweetened beverages during a fast.
 If you're absolutely dying for something other than water or plain coffee or tea during the last few hours of a fast, opt for a sparkling water that's very lightly flavored with something like natural lime.

 Do I Need To Cram A Day's Worth Of Meals Into Eight Hours?

-Regarding the "feeding window," or the joyous time during which you get to eat, you want to reach the same calorie and macronutrient totals as you were before—meaning amounts of fat, carbs, and protein—provided you were already on a solid diet plan that corresponded to your goals, of course.
+Regarding the "feeding window," (AKA the joyous time during which you get to eat) you want to reach the same calorie and macronutrient totals as you were before—meaning amounts of fat, carbs, and protein—provided you were already on a solid diet plan that corresponded to your goals, of course.

 You definitely don't want to undereat during your feeding window, or you'll compromise your performance in the gym and your ability to build or maintain muscle mass.
 Get in all of your nutrients, particularly protein.
 This is especially important for bodybuilders and anyone with strength-building goals.